 But their response went beyond my more optimistic expectation.
-They were still playing indeed, and they were ok with me joining the party.
+They were still playing indeed, with some new people, and they were ok with me joining the party.
 The Dungeon Master seemed particularly thrilled at the idea of having me back.
 “I’ve got an entrance ready for you, and if you play it well it’s going to turn out epic,” he said.

 And it was epic, indeed it was.
 I loved the kind of character he wanted me to build and the side quest I had to fulfil within the game.
 With a little help from the Dungeon Master and a few very lucky dice rolls, I carried out my secret mission before being questioned by my party companions.

 The rest is history, and I guess you can imagine how the rest of 2020 unfolded.
 Covid pandemic forced us all inside, and as much as we promised that we were going to keep on playing online, deep down inside I feared this was going to be end of my interest in the game.
 I was afraid I was going to play poorly and get distracted because of my inability to focus when there are too many shiny things around me.

 But much to my surprise, nothing of that sort happened.
 Online session after online session, I found myself more and more focused on the campaign, and instead of doom scrolling or just minding my own business when it wasn’t my turn, I ended up looking up actions and class features so that I got to my turn ready to play.
 I cared about my character, I knew how I wanted her to be portrayed, and I did my best to carry it out.
 I became Zanna Garrick, in more ways than just one.